raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

 ## Using buttons to get input

+Now you are able to control an output component - an LED, let's connect and control an input component - a button.

-1. Now connect a button to another GND pin and GPIO pin 2:
+1. Connect a button to another GND pin and GPIO pin 2 like this:

     ![](images/button.png)

-1. First, test that your button is working.

 1. Create a new file by clicking **File > New file**.